roum02/What-I-Learn-Today/javascript/map.md

 - size

-it can check the amounts of elements in a Map. it has only a getter function without setter function, so that is can not be replaced the value.
+it checks the number of elements in a Map. it has only a getter function without ㅁ setter function, so it can not be replaced with a value.

 - set

-it uses adding an element in a Map.
+it is used for adding an element in a Map.

+** Usually, a key type of Object should be a String or Symbol.
+But, a Map does not have limitations on key value types.

 ```javascript
 let max = new Map();